 Students, staff, and faculty at both the Middlebury and Monterey campuses are licensed to install and use certain software products on their personally-owned computers.
-Click the links below to learn more.
-Many more licensed software titles are accessible on your computer through the use of our Virtual Lab.
+Click the links below to learn more or visit our Service Catalog.
+Many more licensed software titles are accessible on your computer through the use of Apporto and our Virtual Labs.

 Middlebury College has a contract with Microsoft that allows personal use of Microsoft Office to certain groups at the College (currently employed Middlebury undergraduate faculty and staff, Midd undergraduate students, currently employed faculty and staff, and enrolled students at MIIS).